 A blown pre-amp valve can cause your amp to produce a weak signal or lose all sound.
 A weak signal will diminish the amp’s volume and cause it to emit a low buzzing sound.
 A weak signal will eventually turn into a complete loss of sound.

 You may be surprised to know that the Pre-amp valves also control the EQ.
 If adjusting the EQ knobs on your guitar does not change the tone of your amp, you may well have a blown pre-amp tube.

 - No Reverb

 In older tube amp models, the reverb is also controlled by the pre-amp valves.
 So if your reverb begins to sound a bit odd, or you lose your reverb altogether, it could be a blown pre-amp valve.

-Q: I’m looking for a certain sound on my amp (more bluesy, more bite, better low end, better top end, more headroom or whatever).
+Q12: I’m looking for a certain sound on my amp (more bluesy, more bite, better low end, better top end, more headroom or whatever).
 Which valves would you recommend?

 In our experience, changing valve manufacturer will not significantly alter the sound of your amplifier.

-Q. My amp is running too hot and sometimes blows a fuse.
+Q13.
+My amp is running too hot and sometimes blows a fuse.

 My HT fuse blew on my Laney so I’m thinking that I may need a new set of output valves.
 I know that a blown fuse is the result of a fault not the cause and the replacement fuse hasn’t blown yet – but the amp seems to run very hot.

 It’s not red plating but the rear panel is too hot to touch even with no signal.
 I can’t say whether it has always been like this and I gig virtually every weekend with it but I am a little concerned now.
 Would you know if they run hot naturally and if I need new ones would I need to re-bias?
 Any recommendations regarding replacements?
 ACDC, Sabbath type sound.